Infectious diseases

 A pregnant dog will need medical support and observation throughout gestation.
 It is also important to provide an adequate diet to meet her needs.
 This means a higher calorific content and enriched nutrients such as a greater amount of protein.
 Also, general care and protection from disease is important when they are more vulnerable.

 When it comes time for the birth, your dog should be ready both physically and mentally to nurse their puppies.
-During this lactation period, the dog's breasts will become inflamed and enlarged with swollen nipples.
-This should improve when it comes time to wean the puppies onto other food.
+During this lactation period, the dog's breasts will become enlarged with swollen nipples.
+This should reduce when it comes time to wean the puppies onto solid food.
 Many females never recover their original breast and nipple size after the birth.
-In general, bitches which have given birth will have larger breasts and permanently stretched nipples.
+In general, dogs which have given birth will have larger breasts and permanently stretched nipples.

 False pregnancy and swollen breasts

-A pseudopregnancy or false pregnancy is fairly common among fertile bitches.
+A pseudopregnancy or false pregnancy in dogs is fairly common among fertile females.
 In general, it occurs when a female has sexual contact with a male, but the fertilization was not completed.
-However, it is also possible it can develop without previously having mated with a male.
+It is also possible it can develop without previously having mated with a male.

-the symptoms of a pseudopregnancy are practically identical to that of an actual dog pregnancy.
-Bitches will have swollen breasts, their bellies will distend and their nipples increase in size.
+The symptoms of a pseudopregnancy are practically identical to that of an actual dog pregnancy.
+Dogs will have swollen breasts, their bellies will distend and their nipples increase in size.
 Their apetite will also often increase.
-They can produce a serum from the nipples which looks like breast milk, but it lighter and less viscous.
-This is why it is not uncommon to see a female dog with swollen breasts, but no actual pregnancy.
+They can produce a serum from the nipples which looks like breast milk, but is lighter and less viscous.
+This is why it is not uncommon to see a female dog with swollen breasts, but with no actual pregnancy present.

 To prevent a pseudopregnancy from happening, the best course of action is to have them spayed.
 If a dog has a prolonged event of pseudopregnancy, it can lead to some very serious underlying health problems.
 Neutering should prevent false pregnancy in the future, unless there is a complication such as ovarian remnant syndrome.